goharbor/website/docs/administration/configure-authentication/_index.md

 Harbor supports different modes for authenticating users and managing user accounts.
 You should select an authentication mode as soon as you deploy Harbor.

 {{< important >}}
 If you create user accounts in the Harbor database, Harbor is locked in database mode.
-You cannot change to a different authentication mode after you have created local users.
+You cannot change to a different authentication mode after creating local users.
 {{< /important >}}

 - [Database Authentication](db-auth.md): You create and manage user accounts directly in Harbor.
 The user accounts are stored in the Harbor database.